-47. Compliance officers
+46. Compliance officers

-- (1) Industries, businesses and entities, both private and in the public sector, which are permitted to operate must- - (a) designate a COVID-19 compliance officer who must oversee the- - (i) the implementation of the plan referred to in paragraph (b); and - (ii) adherence to the standards of hygiene and health protocols relating to COVID-19 at the workplace;

-- (b) develop a plan for the phased-in return of their employees to the workplace, prior to reopening the workplace for business, which plan must correspond to Annexure E and must be retained for inspection and must contain the following information: - (i) which employees are permitted to work; - (ii) what the plans for the phased-in return of their employees to the workplace are; - (iii) what health protocols are in place to protect employees from COVID-19; and - (iv) the details of the COVID-19 compliance officer; - (c) phased-in the return of their employees to work to manage the return of employees from other provinces, metropolitan areas and districts; and - (d) develop measures to ensure that the workplace meets the standards of health protocols, adequate space for employees and social distancing measures for the public and service providers, as required. - (2) A person in control of a retail store or institution must- - (a) take steps to ensure that customers keep a distance of at least one and a half metres from each other and that all directions in respect of health protocols and social distancing measures are adhered to; and - (b) designate a compliance officer to ensure that safety controls are strictly adhered to and display the name of the compliance officer prominently in the store or institution in a visible area.
+- (1) Industries, businesses and entities, both private and in the public sector, must- - (a) designate a COVID-19 compliance officer who must oversee- - (i) the implementation of the plan referred to in paragraph (b); and - (ii) strict adherence to the standards of hygiene and health protocols relating to COVID-19 at the workplace; - (b) develop a plan containing measures to ensure that the workplace meets the standards of health protocols, adequate space for employees and social distancing measures for the public and service providers as required; and - (c) retain a copy of the plan for inspection, which plan must also contain the details of the COVID-19 compliance officer. - (2) A person in control of a retail store or institution must- - (a) take steps to ensure that customers keep a distance of at least one and a half metres from each other and that all directions in respect of health protocols and social distancing measures are strictly adhered to; and - (b) designate a compliance officer to ensure that safety controls are strictly adhered to and display the name of the compliance officer prominently in the store or institution in a visible area.

-- (1) For the duration of the national state of disaster, any person who- - (a) convenes a prohibited gathering; or - (b) hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of these Regulations, - commits of an offence and is on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (2) For the purposes of this Chapter, any person who fails to comply with or contravenes a provision of regulations 33(1A), 35(3), 36(1), 38(1), 39(1), 39(2), 43(3)(a), 44(1), 44(2), and 45(1) of these Regulations commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment.
+- (1) For the duration of the national state of disaster, any person who hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of these Regulations, is guilty of an offence and, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (2) For the purposes of this Chapter, any person who fails to comply with or contravenes a provision of regulations 33(1) and (3), 34(2), (3) and (7); 40(1), (2) and (3)(b), 43(3)(a), and 44(1) and (3) of these Regulations commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment.

-[subregulation (2) substituted by section 11 of Government Notice 763 of 2020]
+[subregulation (2) substituted by section 10 of Government Notice R69 of 2021]